ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/README.md

     afterTask: replaceVersion
 ```

-The configuration for the custom task:
+The configuration for the custom middleware:

 ```yaml
 server: